 Chapter 3 为 无 为 ， 则 无 不 治 。 Do the non-violating actions and then there is nothing that cannot be ruled or managed.
 It is about not forcing people to do certain things but to create the environment and facilitate in such a way that the people do them automatically.
 Letting the people 自动自发 self-directed and self-motivated is the best.
 When they are self-motivated, they will do them happily and do them with quality and excellence.
 When people are forced, they will do them with anger and with bad quality.

-The working of the Dao Way is given in Chapter 37 道 常 无 为 而 无 不 为 。 The Way always has no-violating action and always act.
+The working of the Dao Way is given in Chapter 37 道 常 无 为 而 无 不 为 。 The Way always has no-violating action and is always active.
 This is repeated in Chapter 48.
 In Chapter 81 圣 人 之 道 ， 为 而 不 争 。 make an example clear.
 The wise men act but without fighting (for self-benefits).

 Chapter 16 不 知 常 ， 妄 作 凶 shows the negative in action.
 Not knowing the constant Way and acting in recklessness will result in disaster.